planetsizecpu/forms/README.md

 # forms
 Forms design pratice

-This is a form design pratice I did to learn red next-gen language, it simply generates VID code from the designed form sheet, we save some time in design and locate widgets.
+This is a form design pratice I did to learn Red next-gen language, it simply generates VID code from the designed form sheet, we save some time in design and locate widgets.
 Also it allows to include hand-made code from the user, save the whole code and run them.